flyve-mdm/web-mdm-dashboard/_posts/static/2017-12-26-how-to-contribute.md

 This configuration requires some patience.

-1. Go to your Keybase account and generate a new GPG key.
-2. Sign in from a browser to your Keybase Account.
-3. Click on the ID of your PGP key.
+1. Open a Terminal.
-4. Copy and paste the command to import your public GPG key on the terminal: ```curl https://keybase.io/MY_USER_NAME/pgp_keys.asc | gpg --import```
+2. Use the following command to create your GPG key: ``keybase pgp gen``
-5. Copy everything between:
+    2. Add your information: Name, Email(s)
+    2. Make sure to push an encrypted copy of your secret key to keybase.io
+    2. Add a passphrase to encrypt the key, be sure to remember it since the keychain will request it to save your keys.

+3. Run the following command ``keybase pgp export`` and copy everything that starts and ends with:

     ```key